 Access Bank RSPP is a share rewards scheme designed solely for Access Bank staff irrespective of where they work within the Group.
 The shares are awarded to employees based on their performance, at no cost to them.
-The shares vest over a three year period from the date of the award.
+The shares vest over a three-year period from the date of the award.

-The table below provides a summary on the sizes of the Bank's various entities as at December 2018:

-Table 1: Access Bank's Plc.
-Subsidiaries at 31 December 2018
+The table below provides a summary on the sizes of the Bank's various entities as at December 2020: Fig 2: Access Bank's Plc.
+Global Positioning as at December 2020